scmacdon/aws-doc-sdk-examples/javav2/usecases/creating_neptune_lambda/README.md

 + Running this code might result in charges to your AWS account.
 + Be sure to delete all of the resources that you create during this tutorial so that you won't be charged.

-### Creating the resources

-Create an S3 bucket that is used to store the Lambda JAR file which is created in a later step.
-For more information, see [Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html).

 ## Set Up the Amazon Neptune Cluster and VPC

 You can use an existing VPC or create a new one.
 Make sure the VPC has at least two subnets in different Availability Zones (AZs) to support Neptune's high availability and networking requirements.